-A French citizen with ties to billionaire Beny Steinmetz and his BSG Resources Ltd. is scheduled to plead guilty today in a case charging him with interfering in a U.S. grand jury probe of bribes allegedly paid to win mining rights in Guinea, according to a court clerk.
+A French citizen with ties to billionaire Beny Steinmetz and his BSG Resources Ltd. pleaded guilty to interfering in a U.S. grand jury probe of bribes allegedly paid to win mining rights in Guinea.

-Frederic Cilins, 51, is charged with trying to pay Mamadie Toure, the fourth wife of Guinea’s late President Lansana Conte, to turn over documents and to lie to the grand jury.
+Prosecutors had charged Cilins with trying to pay Mamadie Toure, the fourth wife of Guinea’s late President Lansana Conte, to lie to investigators and to turn over documents for Cilins to destroy.

-Prosecutors in Manhattan claim Cilins has a “very close personal relationship” with Steinmetz, who controls BSGR and is Israel’s wealthiest person.
+Prosecutors claimed Cilins has a “very close personal relationship” with Steinmetz, who controls BSGR and is Israel’s wealthiest person.
 The U.S. said Cilins was negotiating with Toure on behalf of BSGR and Steinmetz when he was arrested April 14 at the airport in Jacksonville, Florida.

-According to the government, since about January 2013 the grand jury in New York has been investigating possible violations of the Foreign Corrupt Practices Act and criminal money-laundering in connection with money intended to be used to bribe officials of Guinea’s government for an iron-mining concession in the country’s Simandou region.
+Since about January 2013 the grand jury in New York has been investigating possible violations of the Foreign Corrupt Practices Act and criminal money-laundering in connection with money intended to be used to bribe officials of Guinea’s government for an iron-mining concession in the country’s Simandou region, according to the government.

-He was being held in U.S. custody without bail after U.S. District Judge William H. Pauley III ruled in July that he presents “a serious risk of flight.”
-A trial was scheduled for March 31.
+He has been held in U.S. custody without bail since U.S. District Judge William H. Pauley III ruled in July that he presents “a serious risk of flight.”
+Cilins’s guilty plea avoids a trial that was scheduled for March 31.

 The case is U.S. v.
 Cilins, 13-cr-00315, U.S. District Court, Southern District of New York (Manhattan).